smart-underworld/seestar_alp/README.md

 Use Bruno to test out control of your seestar using the "GettingStarted" section Be sure to set your environment to target your specfic Seestar.

+#### Updating from prior version (Mac/Source Code)
+Rename the directory that you are currently using for the code and download and install the new version.
+This give you a way to revert to the old version if there is an issue.
+You will need to make any changes to your config.toml in the new version.

 ### Raspberry Pi
 Follow the instructions in the readme.md file in the raspberry_pi directory